djaus2/GPSMapIoTHub/README.md

 ## Azure  Sketch
 As per the seventh Sketch in [djaus2/RPI Pico W GPS and Bluetooth](https://github.com/djaus2/RpiPicoWGPSandBT)  but modified specifically for this app.
 - Json is single level.
-- Includes Cluod to Device Messages that are interpreted as  Teleetry config commands:
+- Includes Cluod to Device Messages that are interpreted as  Telemetry config _(case sensitive)_ commands:
   - Reset
+    - Restarts the telemetry timing
+    - At first is 1s but doubles each send until it reaches 60s.
   - Start
+    - Restarts without any change to the period.
   - Stop
+    - Stops telemetry without any chnage to teh period.
-  - Set-<Period>
+  - Set-Period
+    - The command is Set separated using a highen to:
+    - The period, a numerical parameter in milliseconds
+    - eg. ```Set-30000```  sets the period between sends to 30 seconds _(approx)_.

 ## Getting Started